flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 - TAKEOFF BRIEFING - `Confirm`
 - RADAR (if required) - `On`

-    The current implementation of the weather radar in MSFS will show you precipitation on your route.
-Additional functions are unavailable at this time however you should set the Radar to Sys 1 if required for your departure.
+    The current implementation of the weather radar in MSFS will show precipitation along the route.
+Additional functions are unavailable at this time however we should set the Radar to Sys 1 if required for departure.

 - PREDICTIVE WINDSHEAR SYSTEM - `Auto`

-    Currently this only clears the warning on your ECAM and does not provide a function in the sim.
-You should perform this action regardless.
+    Currently this only clears the warning on the ECAM and does not provide a function in the sim.
+We should perform this action regardless.

 The weather panel is located on the bottom left of the lower pedestal and looks like the following: